ludicast/ice/README.markdown

 * Doesn't allow template editors to use a rich object model and create their own functions
 * Doesn't have a rich set of support libraries like javascript brings to the table.

 Note that we're still big fans of Liquid.
-In fact, we call this project "ice" as a tribute (keeping the metaphor alive, we use "Cubes" where they have "Drops").
+In fact, we call this project "ice" as a tribute (extending the metaphor, we use "Cubes" where they have "Drops").

-Laminate uses the Lua language, which is a slight improvement, but still is unfamiliar to most developers.
+## Installation

+For Rails:

+    config.gem 'ice'

+Otherwise

+    gem install ice

 ## to_ice